Banner Photo

 Soprano

-In 2022, Cristina originated the role of Roya in Niloufar Nourbakhsh’s We The Innumerable co-produced by Center for Contemporary Opera and National Sawdust.
-This unprecedented show tells the heroic journey of an Iranian woman who protects the truth in the face of state-sanctioned violence.
-(PBS Featured segment)
+In 2022, Cristina originated the role of Roya in Niloufar Nourbakhsh’s We The Innumerable, co-produced by the Center for Contemporary Opera and National Sawdust.
+This groundbreaking production, featured on PBS, narrates the heroic journey of an Iranian woman standing up against state-sanctioned violence.
+Her performance was praised as “rich-voiced, dramatic and moving” (PBS Featured segment).

-Cristina elatedly portrayed Mimì in Puccini’s La Bohème with Indianapolis Opera.
-Her interpretation of Mimì was hailed as “remarkably expressive” (Nuvo Indy’s Alternative Voice).
-She later reprised the iconic role of Mimì with First Coast Opera in St. Augustine, Florida.
+Her portrayal of Mimì in Puccini’s La Bohème with Indianapolis Opera was hailed as “remarkably expressive…not just from the standpoint of her powerful vocal performance, but also her heartbreaking portrayal of tragic Mimì.”
+She later reprised this iconic role with First Coast Opera in St. Augustine, Florida.

-She proudly received her Graduate Diploma from the New England Conservatory of Music under the tutelage of renowned Opera singer Luretta Bybee.
-She holds a Master of Music from Florida State University and Bachelor of Music from Loyola University New Orleans.
+Cristina holds a Graduate Diploma from the New England Conservatory of Music, where she studied under the renowned opera singer Luretta Bybee.
+She also earned a Master of Music from Florida State University and a Bachelor of Music from Loyola University New Orleans.

 “But then something happened.
 Soon after the doomed, consumptive Mimì walked onto stage, I surrendered myself to the performance.
 It was easy to do.
 After all, the chemistry between Rodolfo and Mimì was electric.
 Mimì is played by the remarkably expressive Cristina Bakhoum Sanchez.”